-Services are health care, long-term services and supports, supplies, behavioral health, prescription and over-the-counter drugs, equipment and other services.
+Services are health care, long-term services and supports (LTSS), supplies, behavioral health services, prescription and over-the-counter drugs, equipment and other services.
 Covered services are any of these services that our plan pays for.
-Covered health care and long-term services and supports are listed in the Benefits Chart in Chapter 4.
+Covered health care and LTSS are listed in the Benefits Chart in Chapter 4.